marvin-uncode/CyberSecurityProject2_ids/Report.md

 Because of the frequency of legitmate TCP SYN packets, we had to find a distinguishing factor of NMAP SYN scan packets.
 From online research, we discovered that NMAP SYN scan packets always have a standard window size: 1024, 2048, 3072, or 4096.

+From the information about the window size and given that NMAP SYN scan packets have the FIN flag set, we can distinguish a SYN scan packet using the following Wireshark flags:

+   `tcp and tcp.flags == 0x02 and (tcp.window_size==1024 or tcp.window_size==2048 or tcp.window_size==3072 or tcp.window_size==4096)`

 In addition, we utilized a *heuristic* solution to detect NMAP SYN scan traffic.
 Knowing that an SYN scan generally sends packets to a large number of destination ports, we can detect an SYN scan by keeping track of the source and destination ports of the packets.

-From the information about the window size and given that NMAP SYN scan packets have the FIN flag set, we can distinguish a SYN scan packet using the following Wireshark flags:

-   `tcp and tcp.flags == 0x02 and (tcp.window_size==1024 or tcp.window_size==2048 or tcp.window_size==3072 or tcp.window_size==4096)`

-![Initial SYN Scan][synscan]\
+![Initial SYN Scan][syntest]\

 ### 3.1.2 ACK Scan